The-Dungeon-Master/Python-Platformer/README.md

 Should scale to fit all monitors!
 For those of you who don't know how to use python, open the file in python IDLE and press f5 or Run => Run Module.

-To install python IDLE, visit 45.55.99.72 (python.org) - downloads page To install pygame, visit 104.36.12.138 (pygame.org) - The code under the getting started tab goes in powershell in Windows or Terminal in Mac OS or Linux
+To install python IDLE, visit 45.55.99.72 (python.org) - downloads page.
+To install pygame, visit 104.36.12.138 (pygame.org) - The code under the getting started tab goes in powershell in Windows or Terminal in Mac OS or Linux.

 Version 2:
 A second, more challenging level!